 —Anthony Bourdain, Kitchen Confidential, in reference to Le Madri and its head chef, Gianni Scappin

 Best-selling author, ex-chef, and star of CNN’s Parts Unknown, Anthony Bourdain shines an occasionally harsh light behind the kitchen door of top restaurants world-wide in his notorious book Kitchen Confidential.
 Few great chefs he came in contact with escape his hilariously acid pen, let alone receive his absolute respect.
-Giovanni “Gianni” Scappin, head chef and co-owner of Cucina in Woodstock and Culinary Institute of America Italian Cuisine instructor, is, as seen in the above quote, one of those rare few.
+Giovanni “Gianni” Scappin, head chef and co-owner of Cucina in Woodstock, Market Street Cafe in Rhinebeck and Culinary Institute of America Italian Cuisine professor, is, as seen in the above quote, one of those rare few.

 As one of the finest restaurants in the area, Cucina brings the wonderful history of Italian cooking to the rural setting of Ulster County through the artistry of a master chef who could be easily said to be unmatched in the genre, having made his reputation in some of the world’s finest and most famous restaurants.